Duchess Kate Hires Hannah Cockburn-Logie As Her New Private Secretary

 To all the incredible volunteers across the UK this #VolunteersWeek: Thank you. @giveusashoutinsta @consciousyouthuk @volunteersweek_2020 The Duke and Duchess of Cambridge marked Volunteers’ Week by speaking to volunteers across the UK to thank them for the amazing support that they provide to their communities.
 The Duke has been volunteering for #Shout85258, the UK’s first 24/7 crisis text line, launched in 2019 by The Duke and Duchess of Cambridge and The Duke and Duchess of Sussex — as one of more than 2000 Crisis Volunteers trained to support anyone, anytime, whatever their crisis may be.

-For the last year and nine months, Cockburn-Logie worked as a political and engagement counselor as the U.K.’s permanent representation to the European Union and Brussels.
+For the last one year and nine months, Cockburn-Logie worked as a political and engagement counselor as the U.K.’s permanent representation to the European Union and Brussels.
 No stranger to the Duke and Duchess of Cambridge, Cockburn-Logie accompanied them on their 2016 tour of India and Bhutan.
-Middleton’s new private secretary also holds a Master of Arts in Social and Public policy from the University of Leeds as well as an Honors Bachelor of Arts in Modern History from the University of East Anglia.
+Middleton’s new private secretary also holds a Master of Arts in Social and Public policy from the University of Leeds, as well as an Honors Bachelor of Arts in Modern History from the University of East Anglia.

-The Duke and Duchess have continued performing their duties for the British royal family from home as many throughout the U.K. and the world stayed home to help prevent the spread of COVID-19 over the past three months.
-At the same time, the Duchess took her time to find the proper person to fill the role of her private secretary.
-The couple has shared several posts on their official Instagram account detailing different things they have done virtually, including thanking volunteers, highlighting mental health issues, recognizing teachers, and many more events.
-Plus, Prince Willliam and Kate Middleton marked their ninth wedding anniversary with a lovely post on April 29.
+Over the past three months, Prince William and Duchess Kate have continued performing their duties for the British royal family from home, doing so as many throughout the U.K. and the rest of the world stayed home to help prevent the spread of COVID-19.
+At the same time, the duchess took some time to find the proper person to fill the role of her private secretary.

+The couple has shared several posts on their official Instagram account detailing different things they have done virtually, including thanking volunteers, highlighting mental health issues, recognizing teachers.
+They also marked their ninth wedding anniversary with a lovely post on April 29.